Photo by Heather Mull

 She has received artist residencies from the The Writers’ Colony at Dairy Hollow, Ucross Foundation, Atlantic Center for the Arts, and Virginia Center for the Creative Arts, as well as a Tennessee Williams Scholarship from Sewanee Writers’ Conference.
 In 2006, she was honored as one of Pittsburgh’s “40 under 40.”
 She has also received an individual artist fellowship from Pennsylvania Council on the Arts, multiple PA Partners in the Arts grants, and an Artistic Vibrancy Award from The Greater Pittsburgh Arts Council as well as two City of Pittsburgh Proclamations for her work in the literary community.

 She served as writer-in-residence at Salem College, Winston Salem, NC in January 2011.
-She now regularly teaches fiction workshops, Readings in Fiction, and Food Writing in Chatham University’s MFA and Food Studies programs.
+She now regularly teaches in Chatham University’s MFA and Food Studies programs.

 Over the years, Sherrie has led interdisciplinary writing workshops in many arts institutions, including Carnegie Museum of Art and Silver Eye Center for Photography.
 She often helps curate literary programs in alternative settings, such as Wood-Fired Words with UnSmoke Art Space in Braddock, Pa. and as part of Jill Larson’s Mean Girls exhibition at Space Gallery in Pittsburgh.

 A freelance writer and editor, she lives on the South Side of Pittsburgh with her husband, Rick Schweikert.
-She is hard at work on a bunch of new stories and a second novel.
+She is hard at work on a second novel.